The Playoust Churcher guide to deciding on a design style for your home

 Are the pieces of clothing predominantly structured and formal, or do you opt for soft and flowy materials?
 Do you prefer high heels or flats?

 You could also look at the car you choose to drive.
 What does it say about your style and personality?
-The same goes for your choice in books, wine and art on your walls.

 All these different individual selections are strong manifestations of your preferred style in your everyday life.